Black dwarfs by their name are the opposite of hot. A black dwarf becomes a black dwarf when all residual heat has escaped into space.

 There are currently no black dwarfs.
 The time it would take for a white dwarf to cool to a black dwarf is greater than the current age of the universe.

-It is estimated that it would take trillions of years for a white dwarf to cool to a black dwarf, which is more than the current age of universe.
-So black dwarfs do not exist yet.
+No black dwarfs are thought to exist.
+The estimated time it takes for a white dwarf to cool to a black dwarf is greater than the current age of the universe.